adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 #### Exercise 3.17 {#exercise-317}

 For this exercise we are to prove that a polynomial-time algorithm for finding the factors of a number $m$ exist if and only if the factoring decision problem is **P**.
-The factoring decision problem is as follows: given a composite interger $m$ and $l<m$, does $m$ have a non-trival factor less than $l$?
+The factoring decision problem is as follows: given a composite integer $m$ and $l<m$, does $m$ have a non-trival factor less than $l$?

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>